Before we start to compare neck weight with the weight belt, let’s make sure everybody understands why we need additional weights.

-This is the cheapest solution and you can use it both for a pool and for the ocean.
+This is the cheapest solution, and you can use it both for a pool and the ocean.

-But if the water temperature in your pool varies and sometimes you need to wear the wetsuit and sometimes you don’t, then you need to adjust the amount of the weights as well.
-This is pretty difficult to do with a handmade neck weight.
-What you can do in this case – make several neck weights, which would fit every wetsuit you have.
+But if the water temperature in your pool varies and sometimes you need to wear the wetsuit and sometimes you don’t, you need to adjust the amount of the weights.
+This isn’t easy to do with a handmade neck weight.
+What you can do in this case is make several neck weights, which would fit every wetsuit you have.

 Or you can buy the adjustable neck weight.

-Lobster at the moment is probably the most popular brand in a freediving market.
-They created a very comfortable and good looking weight system, which spreads the weight not just around the neck, but also along the spine.
-The only minus of Lobster neck weight – it is not convenient for depth diving, despite the manufacturer still recommends it.
+Lobster, at the moment, is probably the most popular brand in the freediving market.
+This is because they created a very comfortable and good-looking weight system, which spreads the weight around the neck and along the spine.
+The only minus of Lobster neck weight is that it is not convenient for depth diving, despite the manufacturer still recommending it.